If you’ve been thinking about running an opt-in product quiz for site browsers, holiday season is a great time to go for it.

 Customer decision fatigue is high – there are so many new brands being thrown at them in ads, so many people they want to buy gifts for, so many promos they’re not sure if they should take advantage of – and the biggest killer for conversions is indecision.

 Not only will you show up as the savior, guiding them to the perfect product and helping them take action, but you’ll also be gathering amazing segmentation data that’ll turn your holiday emails from generic to personal.
-(Not to mention how useful this data will be post-holiday, when you shift your email strategy to focus on retaining all the new customers you spent lotsa ad money acquiring.)
+(Not to mention how useful this data will be post-holiday, when you shift your email strategy to focus on retaining all the new customers you spent lots of ad money acquiring.)

 The more emails you can trigger based on subscriber behavior, the better.
 Again, subscribers are browsing a hundred different brands and products and promos – and distraction and decision fatigue are at all-time highs.